‘Pray It Away’? The Effects Of Spiritual Bypassing

 This can be a difficult event or the reality of a bad situation.
 We also have a tendency to engage in spiritual bypassing if we are feeling afraid or wary of experiencing the intensity of our emotions, and even the consequences of them.

 In these circumstances, spiritual bypassing becomes a defence mechanism.
 It essentially helps us avoid discomfort by seeking a higher state of mind that places us above our pain and grief.

-For example, if someone uses the spiritual principle of non-attachment to avoid taking their feelings of grief or loneliness seriously.
+For example, we may use the spiritual principle of non-attachment to avoid taking our feelings of grief or loneliness seriously.